Sourcing and Procurement

 An effective procurement strategy establishes clear objectives and goals that are aligned with the organisation’s broader objectives.
 These objectives should be specific, measurable, attainable, relevant, and time-bound and should be communicated throughout the organisation to ensure all stakeholders are aware of the procurement goals.
 Clear objectives and goals equip procurement teams to focus their efforts on achieving desired outcomes and enable tracking of procurement performance to facilitate continuous improvement.

 To improve efficiencies of procurement strategies, the utilisation of tools and technology is crucial.
-Procurement software and e-procurement platforms can automate manual tasks, streamline procurement workflows, and offer real-time data and insights for informed decision-making.
+Procurement software and e-procurement platforms can automate manual tasks, streamline procurement workflows, and offer real-time data and insights for informed decision-making, ultimately supporting key performance indicators.
 By using such tools, organisations can increase their procurement efficiency, decrease costs, and enhance collaboration with suppliers.
 For example, an ERP tool can minimise errors from manual data entry and optimise procurement management.

 A successful procurement strategy prioritises supplier management, which involves selecting the right suppliers, negotiating favourable contracts, monitoring supplier performance, and fostering collaboration.
-Strong supplier management practices help organisations establish productive and long-lasting relationships with their suppliers and gain a deeper understanding of their capabilities, strengths, and weaknesses.
+Strong supplier management practices are essential for maintaining a robust supplier base and achieving business goals and help organisations establish productive and long-lasting relationships with their suppliers and gain a deeper understanding of their capabilities, strengths, and weaknesses.
 It also facilitates better risk management, improved quality control, and greater cost savings.

-An effective procurement strategy can significantly benefit from a well-developed risk management and mitigation plan that acknowledges and tackles potential risks.
-This involves closely monitoring potential risks, preparing contingency plans, and enforcing preventative measures.
+An effective procurement strategy can significantly benefit from a well-developed risk management and mitigation plan that acknowledges and tackles potential risks in the procurement process.
+This involves closely monitoring potential risks, preparing contingency plans, and enforcing preventative measures and implementing new approaches to supplier relationship management.
 Taking a proactive approach to risk management can help organisations maintain a continuous supply of goods and services, minimise quality concerns, and ensure regulatory compliance.

 How can Infosys BPM help with creating an effective procurement strategy?

-Infosys BPM offers comprehensive end-to-end services for outsourcing procurement strategy to manage risks, improve sustainability, and enhance user experiences.
+Infosys BPM offers comprehensive end-to-end services for outsourcing procurement strategy to manage risks, improve sustainability, and enhance user experiences consider integrating innovative approaches to procurement.
 Combining our specialist expertise, experience, and technology – we help propel our clients towards their procurement transformation vision by developing client capabilities, creating effective procurement strategy and planning and roadmaps for innovation, designing operating models, and handholding them during the change process.

 Our procurement strategy framework includes solutions such as: